 What resources does UAlbany provide to support my teaching?

-The Institute for Teaching, Learning and Academic Leadership (ITLAL) provides a wide array of pedagogical resources for all instructors at UAlbany.
+The Center for Teaching, Learning, and Online Education (CATLOE) provides a wide array of pedagogical resources for all instructors at UAlbany.

 - Individual consultations provide specialized support on any teaching topic of interest to instructors.